 Spiros also argues that alcohol's real problem is an identity crisis: it's a fashion category pretending to be a food category, and it's losing younger consumers partly because their parents made it uncool.
 He also reveals a concept he's been developing and hasn't yet published — "nihilistic indulgence" — the emerging countertrend to wellness culture, driven by a generation of young people in crisis.

-Felicity Carter is an award-winning wine and drinks journalist, editor and content strategist.
+Felicity Carter is an award-winning wine and drinks journalist, editor and analyst.
 She led Meininger’s Wine Business International to become the world’s most must-read wine trade magazine, and was founding Executive Editor of The Drop/Pix, which the Wall Street Journal named one of the most trusted sources of wine information.
 A regular keynote speaker, she was named a 2024 Industry Leader by WineBusiness Monthly.
 Her Drinks Insider podcast won the 67 Pall Mall Global Wine Communicator Award for Audio.